 No. I certainly don't consciously enlarge or distort features - but I have a vision of how I want the work to look, of course, and I'm happy that the natural process of my technique has brought about a certain "handwriting" to the look of my work...
 I remember an old college lecturer had a favourite saying that: "Style is a product of your limitations" and in a sense that's undoubtedly true, but I always found that rather unnecessarily negative - your work evolves by way of a series of solutions on your way to achieving your desired outcome and it is this that leads to the unique qualities that I'm trying to achieve and certainly enjoy seeing in other artists work.
 I think it's paramount to aim for uniqueness in some part of your work which is why I've personally been happy to be principally self-taught as a painter.

 I am drawn to more tonal values - and often may adjust skin tones to work best according to the feel of the work, taking into account any props, costume, particular light etc... preferring to avoid a homogenised brown-ish skin tone - the best painters I admire really observe the subtle variations in life-like skin tone.

 Can you describe your technique

-I use an indirect method, building up many layers of increasing detail, firstly with a light charcoal sketch then building up a monochrome grisaille underpainting over which I gradually add colour with both transparent glazes and full bodied colour.
+(need to update!)
+I used to use an indirect method, building up many layers of increasing detail, firstly with a light charcoal sketch then building up a monochrome grisaille underpainting over which I gradually add colour with both transparent glazes and full bodied colour.

 It is a time consuming process but I really enjoy the unique qualities it can give - the surface becomes egg shell smooth and offers very delicate tonal variations impossible with other painting methods.